Thaisrr/abra.js/README.md

 ```

 - url : (string) url to fetch
-- options : (object) the options for the request ( params, headers, and any fetch options available)
+- options : (object) the options for the request ( params, headers, and any fetch options available);

 ### Post, Put, Patch